-Work is also being undertaken by IDI and Design Skillnet to further develop and promote 'The New Now', a mentorship and paid internship programme to support the entry of design graduates into industry.
+Work is also being undertaken by IDI and Design Skillnet to further develop and promote The New Now, a mentorship and paid internship programme to support the entry of design graduates into industry.
 The initiative showcases the creative output from design courses across the island of Ireland.

-The IDI have partnered with TU Dublin to develop a UX apprenticeship with a particular emphasis on developing career pathways for designers that may be switching careers or come from non-traditional design backgrounds ii) The design community should explore the potential for design apprenticeship under the Generation Apprenticeship Scheme to encourage a wider potential pipeline of students towards a career in design.
+ii) The design community should explore the potential for design apprenticeship under the Generation Apprenticeship Scheme to encourage a wider potential pipeline of students towards a career in design.

-Lead Actor: IDI Supporting Actors: DCCI, DEI, SDN
+Lead Actor: IDI

+Supporting Actors: DCCI, DEI, SDN